Introduction to DevOps: What it is, concepts, and objectives

 - Structure and Process

 Development teams working with agile methodologies follow various processes across all stages of the Software Development Life Cycle.
 This has advanced in a DevOps environment, where every stage involves a set of procedures in line with business objectives.
+Check out our full article on managing a product's lifecycle!

 - Collaboration and Sharing